Growing Lettuce Indoors, Indoor Vegetable Garden, How to Grow Lettuce Indoors

 Among the beneficial reasons for indoor gardens are fewer pest problems, no scheduling cultivation around outside weather conditions needed, and no digging in the dirt required!

-An easy way of growing lettuce indoors is using hydroponics.
+An easy way of growing lettuce plants is using hydroponics.

 One of the reasons this vegetable gardening method works so well is because lettuce needs to retain moisture to grow successfully.